 Why Your New Furnace Smells

-One way you can decrease or prevent this smell is by having furnace maintenance done every year.
+One way you can lessen or prevent this smell is by having furnace maintenance done every year.
 This is required to keep your valuable manufacturer’s warranty valid, plus it keeps your furnace clean and ensures it will run properly during the upcoming heating season.

-3 Other Furnace Smells You Shouldn’t Ignore
+3 Other Furnace Smells You Shouldn’t Disregard

 While it’s less common for a new system to need furnace repair, it happens.
 Here are three other scents you should watch for and what they might mean.

 - Burning plastic or rubber.
 If your furnace smells like burning plastic, you might have an electrical difficulties.
 Electrical wiring is coated in plastic to protect against shocks, and this smell is an indication that heat is melting this protective coating.
 To hinder a fire, turn off your furnace as soon as possible and have it inspected out by an HVAC technician.

 - Gas or rotten eggs.
 Gas companies include sulfur in natural gas to signal you when there’s a leakage.
 If your furnace smells like gas or rotten eggs, turn it off immediately, leave your home and contact 911.
 Exposure to natural gas can make you sick, plus it’s very flammable and explosive.

 - Musty.
 If your furnace smells musty, you might have mold and mildew developing in your ductwork.
 We advise having your ductwork checked and cleaned if required.